 As with anything, a bottle is worth how much someone is prepared to pay.
 However, with whisky, there can be a huge difference between the prices you see at retailers vs. the prices on the open market.

-Is the £4,000 offer fair?
-From the outset it seems to be very short of the retail value.
+Is the £4,200 offer fair?
+Initially, it looks to be short of the retail value.
 However, there are many reasons for this.

 Being aware of the difference between retail, wholesale, and auction prices will help you to be more realistic about the value of your whisky, and what you can realistically achieve as a private buyer.